Kirchlive/youtube-sharpness-enhancer/README.md

 ## How it works
 The script applies a sharpness filter to the video using SVG filters and CSS.
 It slightly adjusts contrast and brightness to maintain overall video quality while enhancing sharpness.

-## Compatibility
-This script is designed for use with YouTube's current layout.
-It may need updates if YouTube significantly changes its player interface.

 ## Before and After Comparison

 ### Sharpness Enhancer Comparison 1